kubeflow/manifests/common/dex-auth/README.md

 * Copy the JWKS keys from `https://dex.example.com/keys` and host these keys in a public repository as a file.
 This public repository should have a verified a https SSL certificate (for e.g. github).

-* Copy the file url from the public repository in the `jwksUri` field of Istio Authentication Policy config:
+* Copy the file url from the public repository in the `jwksUri` field of [Istio Authentication Policy overlay](overlays/authentication/authentication_policy.yaml) config:

 ```
 apiVersion: "authentication.istio.io/v1alpha1"